-Student Assistance Program Director.
-The Student Assistance Program director is a VUSM faculty member who directs the Student Assistance Program (SAP).
+Student Assistance Program Director: The Student Assistance Program director is a VUSM faculty member who directs the Student Assistance Program (SAP).
 The goal of the SAP is to provide students with guidance in study skills, test-taking strategies, and general advice for academic success within a rigorous medical school curriculum.
 The Student Assistance Program director has access to all academic records.
-The Student Assistance Program director may occupy some other roles contained in the M.D.
-Program Educator Role Matrix, provided there is an acceptable role conflict management plan in place.
+The Student Assistance Program director is an acceptable role conflict management plan in place.

-College Mentor.
-College mentors are VUSM faculty members who manage the activities of and advising programs within the Colleges and Learning Communities.
-College mentors serve assigned students as advisers in the areas of professional wellness and career counseling.
+College Mentor: College mentors are VUSM faculty members who manage the activities of and advising programs within the Colleges and Learning Communities.
+College mentors serve assigned students as advisers in Academic Year 23/24 Published 8/15/23 the areas of professional wellness and career counseling.
 College mentors are involved with programming throughout the year in the M.D.'s Student Wellness Program and Careers in Medicine program.
 College mentors also serve as teachers in the Learning Communities coursework, focusing on content in medical humanities, metacognition, ethics, leadership, and policy.
 The college mentors do not grade students in learning communities, but instead provide formative feedback.
 College mentors may occupy other roles in the M.D.
 Program Educator Role Matrix, provided there is an acceptable role conflict management plan in place.
 College mentors do not have access to student academic records (grades, etc.).
 A student may grant a college mentor access to their academic record and may revoke such permission at any time without negative consequences.